Ighalo makes Champions League debut in Manchester United's loss to PSG | Goal.com

 The Shanghai Shenhua loanee was introduced as a 90th-minute substitute for Aaron Wan-Bissaka but his introduction could not save the Red Devils from going down at Old Trafford.

-Prior to his debut on Wednesday, Ighalo has played the role of an unused substitute in Manchester United's last four outings in the Champions League this season.
+Prior to his debut on Wednesday, Ighalo had played the role of an unused substitute in Manchester United's last four outings in the Champions League this season.

 Senegal's Idrissa Gueye was also introduced as a late substitute for PSG while Ivory Coast centre-back Eric Bailly watched the entire match on the bench.